Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Evaluation

-\begin{itemize} \item Route Completion (RC): \cite{chitta2022transfuserc116,chen2022learning5orc98,renz2022plantc121c,wu2022trajectoryc120,shao2023safetyc117} measures the percentage of the distance that an agent can complete. \item Infraction Score/penalty (IS): \cite{prakash2021multic121,zhang2021learning,chitta2021neatc100} is a geometric series that tracks infractions and aggregates the infraction penalties.
-Vehicles start with a base score of 1.0, and the score is further reduced based on the penalties incurred by infractions.
+\item Infraction Score/penalty (IS): \cite{prakash2021multic121,zhang2021learning,chitta2021neatc100} is a geometric series that tracks infractions and aggregates the infraction penalties.
 It measures how often an agent drives without causing infractions. \item Driving score (DS): \cite{zhang2021endc94,chen2021learningc136,ohn2020learningc62} is a primary metric calculated as the multiplication of the route completion and the infraction penalty.
 It measures the route completion rate weighted by infractions per route. \end{itemize}

 There are specific metrics that evaluate infractions; each metric has penalty coefficients applied every time an infraction takes place.
 Collisions with pedestrians, collisions with other vehicles, collisions with static elements, collisions layout, red light infractions, stop sign infractions, and off-road infractions are some of the metrics used \cite{9995888}.
+Closed-loop evaluation provides dynamic testing adaptability where one can provide customized configuration and sensor settings.
+The feedback loop in it allows for iterative refinement, enabling the system to learn and improve from mistakes and experiences.
+However, several challenges are associated with closed-loop.
+These include the complexity of the initial setup and the domain gap, which might require additional fine-tuning.